YoshiyukiKono/CarND/project-3/writeup.md

 * 6432 samples for test

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-I utilized Keras's EearlyStopping callback to stop the training.
+I utilized Keras's EearlyStopping callback to judge when the training should be stopped.

 With my model and training data, the ideal number of epochs was 2 as shown below.